 Telephone surveys remain an effective method of measuring public opinion.
 Surveys by phone generally have a higher response rate than web-based or mail surveys and can have a quick turnaround time.
 Both landline and mobile numbers are used to provide representative samples of the population.
 Phone surveys also allow for interviews to probe and clarify responses with the individual.
 An example of a recent phone survey is the Utah.gov citizen survey.

 In Person Interviews

-There a number of reasons that in-person interviewing methods should be considered over other data collection methods.
-Interviews conducted In person surveys are often used to gather data from hard to reach groups that may otherwise be excluded.
-Intercepting respondents is an effective way to get user evaluations of services, programs, or events.
-Face to face methods are used to collect information on sensitive topics.
-The questionnaire can be a longer and a trained interviewer can clarify responses or probe for more information.
-An example of a recent face to face interviewing project is the Sundance Film Festival Economic Impact Report.
+There are a number of reasons in-person interviewing methods should be considered over other data collection methods.
+Interviews conducted in person are often used to gather data from hard-to-reach groups that may otherwise be excluded.
+Intercepting respondents is an effective way to acquire user evaluations of services, programs, or events.
+Face-to-face methods are used to collect information on sensitive topics.
+The questionnaire for in-person interviews can be a longer and a trained interviewer can clarify responses or probe for more valuable information.
+An example of a recent in-person interviewing project is the Sundance Film Festival Economic Impact Report.

 Online surveys are an efficient mode of conducting surveys when the population intended to be studied is already known.
 In this case, lists of contacts may need to be provided, making this a great option for an employee- or student-based survey.
 The online survey provides some distinct advantages in that it can help eliminate interview bias, is easily distributed through email, and can be accessed on a computer or mobile device.
-The Policy Institute uses a professional software service for conducting online surveys, Qualtrics, which provides a clean, easy to use format and provides for robust data collection.
+The Gardner Policy Institute uses Qualtrics for conducting online surveys; a professional software service that provides a clean, user-friendly format and supports robust data collection.